dmorse/pscfpp/README.md

 ## Command line syntax (invoking a program)

-Pscf++ is a package containing several different SCFT programs designed for different geometries, different algorithms or different hardware.
+PSCF is a package containing several different SCFT programs designed for different geometries, different algorithms or different hardware.
 Executable names (given above) are: